 - Dress warmly.
 It goes without saying that a heavy coat, hat, scarf and gloves are a must, but even indoors, seniors can become chilled.
 Dressing in layers and keeping the thermostat at a comfortable setting will help.

 - Beat the blues.
 Feelings of isolation and loneliness during the long winter months can result in wintertime depression in seniors.
 It’s important to check on senior loved ones often, ideally through in-person visits or if out of the area, through frequent phone calls.
 It’s also a good idea to enlist the help of neighbors to check in on the senior periodically, or engage the services of a professional home care agency such as Compassionate Nursing Services.

 - Be prepared.
 Power outages during winter storms can be especially dangerous.
 Make sure the senior’s home is stocked with plenty of warm blankets, flashlights, batteries, water and non-perishable foods that can be prepared without electricity.
 Create an emergency plan to make sure the senior will be safe and well in the event of an extended outage.

-For more winter safety tips, call on Compassionate Nursing Services’ expert senior helpers in St. Louis.
+For more winter safety tips, call on Compassionate Nursing Services.
 We can provide in-home care services to enhance your senior loved one’s overall wellbeing; from personal care and homemaker services, to transportation and accompaniment to medical appointments or fun outings, to skilled nursing care such as ventilator and tracheotomy care, tube feedings, medication management, and more.